ms1-learner/agile-en/04_testing_and_cicd/02_cicd/README.md

 ## Deliverables

 Provide a clear and concise document as one markdown file that addresses both examples.
 Tailor your explanations and proposed solutions specifically to the e-commerce platform with customer analysis and the travel media website development.
 Your document should not require any coding and can utilize visual aids like flowcharts or diagrams to enhance clarity.

-## Expected Time Limit

-You have 30 minutes to complete this challenge.
-Focus on providing detailed and coherent explanations for your proposed CI/CD solutions within the given time frame.
+Create a GitHub repository for this challenge and add your markdown file to the repository.

 ## Note to Learners